-- C. If the applicant is applying to administer rental assistance, describe your experience in inspecting housing units for both habitability and lead based paint compliance. - D. Complete the following chart dealing with the performance measures for the applicant's most recent funded Emergency Solutions Grant.
+C. If the applicant is applying to administer rental assistance, describe your experience in inspecting housing units for both habitability and lead based paint compliance.

-Performance Outcomes 2015 ESG 2016 ESG 2017 ESG (to date) Number of Households Served in all activities Street Outreach - Number of households reaching shelter or permanent housing Shelter - Number of households entering a Rapid Rehousing Program Shelter - Number of housholds attaining permanent housing and remaining in unit for more than 3 months Rapid Rehousing - Number of households attaining permanent housing and remaining in unit for more than 3 months Homelessness Prevention - Number of households retaining permanent housing and remaining in unit for more than 3 months Mainstream Resources - Number of households utilizing additional resources to assist needs
+D. Complete the following chart dealing with the performance measures for the applicant's most recent funded Emergency Solutions Grant.

-Performance Targets Target Numbers Total Number of Households Served in all Activities Street Outreach - Number of households obtaining shelter or permanent housing stability and improving their income Shelter - Length of homelessness (less than 3 months), Number of households entering a Rapid Rehousing Program and the number of households improving their income Rapid Rehousing - Number of households attaining permanent housing and remaining in unit for more than 3 months, households increasing their income, and the number connected to mainstream resources Homelessness Prevention - Number of households retaining permanent housing and remaining in unit for more than 3 months, households increasing their income, and the number connected to mainstream resources
+Performance Outcomes 2016 ESG 2017 ESG 2018 ESG (to date) Number of Households Served in all activities Street Outreach - Number of households reaching shelter or permanent housing Shelter - Number of households entering a Rapid Rehousing Program Shelter - Number of housholds attaining permanent housing and remaining in unit for more than 3 months Rapid Rehousing - Number of households attaining permanent housing and remaining in unit for more than 3 months Homelessness Prevention - Number of households retaining permanent housing and remaining in unit for more than 3 months Mainstream Resources - Number of households utilizing additional resources to assist needs Performance Targets Target Numbers Total Number of Households Served in all Activities Street Outreach - Number of households obtaining shelter or perma improving their income Shelter - Length of homelessness (less than 3 months), Number of h Rehousing Program and the number of households improving their in Rapid Rehousing - Number of households attaining permanent housin than 3 months, households increasing their income, and the number cor Homelessness Prevention - Number of households retaining perma unit for more than 3 months, households increasing their income, and mainstream resources